Excretory System Definition

 In terrestrial animals, such as humans, the excretory system is structured to retain as much water as possible.
 Birds and reptiles have even developed uric acid, which is a more concentrated and safer form of urea.
 As a whole system, every part and organ of the excretory system can be functioning at the same time to remove wastes from the body.
 However, if the structure of the excretory system gets damaged by disease, many bad consequences can ensue.

-Diseases of the Excretory System
+Excretory System Diseases

 The excretory system, especially the kidneys, can be injured, damaged or have suboptimal functioning, either due to acute stress or through chronic conditions.